sajibsaj66/sajibsaj66/README.md

 ## Let's Collaborate

-If you're building a new product, modernizing an existing one, or need a dedicated mobile/web developer, feel free to connect.
-I’m open to freelance projects, partnerships, and full-time opportunities.
+I’m open to freelance work, product development partnerships, and remote collaboration opportunities.
+If you're building something exciting or need help scaling a system, feel free to reach out.

 ---